 The photo enthusiast that I am, I am now without a (digital) camera.

-I own a Canon G9 which I love but it broke while I was in Yogyakarta visiting the Unesco World Heritage Temple of Borobudur.
-Without a digital camera, I was driven to rekindle my affair with my long neglected lomo camera, LC-A+
+I have a Canon G9 which I love and travel with, but it broke while I was in Yogyakarta visiting the Unesco World Heritage Temple of Borobudur.
+Without a digital camera, I was driven to rekindle my affair with my long neglected lomo camera, an LC-A+

 Huh?
 Why is anyone into it then?